Valuation (algebra): Definition

 A valuation v is trivial if v(a) = 0 for all a in K×, otherwise it is non-trivial.

-The second property asserts that any valuation is a group homomorphism.
+The second property asserts that any valuation is a group homomorphism on K×.
 The third property is a version of the triangle inequality on metric spaces adapted to an arbitrary Γ (see Multiplicative notation below).
 For valuations used in geometric applications, the first property implies that any non-empty germ of an analytic variety near a point contains that point.

 The valuation can be interpreted as the order of the leading-order term.
-The third property then corresponds to the order of a sum being the order of the larger term, unless the two terms have the same order, in which case they may cancel, in which case the sum may have larger order.
+The third property then corresponds to the order of a sum being the order of the larger term, unless the two terms have the same order, in which case they may cancel and the sum may have larger order.

 For many applications, Γ is an additive subgroup of the real numbers $\R$ in which case ∞ can be interpreted as +∞ in the extended real numbers; note that $\min(a, +\infty) = \min(+\infty, a) = a$ for any real number a, and thus +∞ is the unit under the binary operation of minimum.
 The real numbers (extended by +∞) with the operations of minimum and addition form a semiring, called the min tropical semiring, and a valuation v is almost a semiring homomorphism from K to the tropical semiring, except that the homomorphism property can fail when two elements with the same valuation are added together.